-Armstrong Pond is a remote and natural saline pond in the centre of Middle Caicos.
+Armstrong Pond is a remote and natural saline pond in the center of Middle Caicos.
 The pond is a unique and efficient natural sea salt accumulator, as well as being a haven for birdlife.
+In the past, the site was important to the pre-Columbian Taino peoples for salt production, being a primary catalyst for regional trade.

 Terrain and Environment